Posterior Urethral Valves

 What are posterior urethral valves (PUV)?

-PUV is an abnormality of the urethra, which is the tube that drains urine from the bladder to the outside of the body for elimination.
-The abnormality occurs when the urethral valves, which are small leaflets of tissue, have a narrow, slit-like opening that partially impedes urine outflow.
+PUV is an abnormality of the urethra, which is the tube that drains urine from the bladder to the outside of the body.
+It occurs when the urethral valves, which are small leaflets of tissue, have a narrow, slit-like opening that partially blocks urine outflow.
 Reverse flow occurs and can affect all of the urinary tract organs including the urethra, bladder, ureters, and kidneys.
-The organs of the urinary tract become engorged with urine and swell, causing tissue and cell damage.
-The degree of urinary outflow obstruction will determine the severity of the urinary tract problems.
+The organs of the urinary tract become engorged with urine and swell.
+This causes tissue and cell damage.
+The degree of urinary outflow blockage will determine the severity of the urinary tract problems.

-PUV is the most common cause of severe types of urinary tract obstruction in children.
+PUV is the most common cause of severe types of urinary tract blockage in children.
 It is thought to develop in the early stages of fetal development.
-The abnormality affects only males and occurs in about 1 in 8,000 births.
-This disorder is usually sporadic (occurs by chance).
+PUV affects only males and occurs in about 1 in 8,000 births.
+It is usually sporadic (occurs by chance).
 However, some cases have been seen in twins and siblings, suggesting a genetic component.

-The syndrome may occur in varying degrees from mild to severe.
-The following are the most common symptoms:
+PUV may be mild to severe.
+These are the most common symptoms:

-An enlarged bladder that may be detectable through the abdomen as a large mass
+An enlarged bladder that may be felt through the abdomen as a large mass

-Urinary tract infection (usually uncommon in children younger than age 5 and unlikely in boys at any age, unless an obstruction is present)
+Urinary tract infection (usually uncommon in children younger than age 5 and unlikely in boys at any age, unless a blockage is present)